TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Conclusion

 To evaluate the effect of different post-processing strategies applied to the proposed instance-level point outputs, several configurations were tested.
 These include polynomial fitting of varying degrees and arc interpolation.
 Polynomial fitting was applied in the vertical-horizontal domain using second-, third-, and fourth-order polynomials.
 Arc interpolation was also considered both independently and in combination with polynomial fitting.
 Table~\ref{table:postprocess_analysis} summarizes the results across four metrics: DET\textsubscript{l}, DET\textsubscript{l\_chamfer}, TOP\textsubscript{ll}, and OLS\textsubscript{l}.

 As shown in Table~\ref{table:postprocess_analysis}, applying polynomial fitting significantly improves performance over the raw point outputs.
 While arc interpolation alone degrades performance, its combination with polynomial fitting—particularly third- and fourth-order—leads to notable gains.
 The best overall results are achieved with fourth-order polynomial fitting combined with arc interpolation, indicating that higher-order curve modeling and smooth interpolation are complementary in refining centerline predictions.
+This also highlights a limitation of the current mask-based formulation: unlike the direct Bezier path, it requires additional thresholding, dense refinement, and curve reconstruction after decoder prediction, and therefore introduces extra post-processing overhead.